alexgroom/cloud-native-workshop/README.md

 ## Overview

-This one day hands-on cloud-native workshops provides developers and introduction to cloud-natives applications and gives them an experience of building cloud-native applications using OpenShift, Eclipse Che7, Spring Boot, Quarkus, Vert.x and more.
+This 4 hour hands-on cloud-native workshops provides developers and introduction to cloud-natives applications and gives them an experience of building cloud-native applications using OpenShift, Eclipse Che7, Spring Boot, Quarkus, Vert.x and more.